 - All plastic packaging does not contain harmful chemical substances to ensure the safety and rights of related personnel.

-Not only that, but the global commitments also set the goals and obligations that they need to achieve according to the nature of different units, and clearly distinguish between governments, enterprises, and other commitment signatories (including non-profit organizations, academic institutions, financial institutions, etc.) in the plastic cycle.
+The global commitments also set the goals and obligations that they need to achieve according to the nature of different units, and clearly distinguish between governments, enterprises, and other commitment signatories (including non-profit organizations, academic institutions, financial institutions, etc.) in the plastic cycle.
 The role that should be played.
 Take the company as an example.
 In addition to agreeing with the above six common visions, companies that have signed the "New Plastic Economy Global Commitment" must also abide by the following commitments:

 - Companies, retailers, tourism, food, and packaging manufacturers that use packaged goods must